mstenius/t3pcl2pdf/README.md

 - **Bold weight**: After deduplication, bold/title text is rendered at normal (single-print) weight, which is lighter than the original printed output.
 This is inherent to the text-selectable PDF format — merging the overprints would require rasterisation, which makes text non-selectable.
 - **Landscape fonts**: The `.HPL` landscape font files are not yet handled; landscape pages will use fallback fonts.
 - **Non-Swedish T3 variants**: This font table covers the Swedish extended character set (`FONTNASV.TBL`).
 A base T3 installation uses a subset of these IDs.
+- **Not really copy-paste ready**: Attempts to copy text from the PDF printout yields strings with spaces between words and other artefacts.

 ## Files